Ian0526/NetworkingReworked/README.md

 However, in vanilla REPO multiplayer, only the **MasterClient** has full authority over physics objects.
 Clients must wait for updates from the host, resulting in **laggy**, **stuttery**, or even **desynced** physics—especially for fast-moving or frequently manipulated items like carts, doors, and throwable objects.

-I rewrote the networking logic to give each client **predictive authority** over physics objects *as if they were in singleplayer*.
+I rewrote the networking logic to give each client **predictive authority** over physics objects as if they were in singleplayer.

 It turns out Photon doesn't like you manipulating fields via Reflection as a most of their exposed methods reference the same fields, for example I rewrote the getter for `PhotonView.IsMine` which resulted in `OnPhotonSerializeView` calls disallowing client fake owning clients from calling `stream.ReceiveNext()`.
 I needed to stream the true host location of the object to facilitate the sync behavior, so to get around this, I wrote a patch that allowed the client to access the buffer via `OnSerializeRead`.
 Surprisingly, this method still intakes data regardless of `PhotonView.IsMine` status.
 The prefix parses this data into a caching system which is used to apply extrapolation through velocity, position, and rotation adjustments.
 Additionally, when objects become still, the setup forcefully sets them to the true location (as long as another player isn't holding the object, the object will resync itself in that case).